Curriculum for Admins

 • have the resources and skills necessary to help teachers and instructional coaches in being able to accomplish the above success criteria.

-• be able to provide helpful guidance and feedback to teachers in a time efficient manner.
+• be able to provide helpful guidance and feedback to teachers in a time-efficient manner.

 There are a number of resources available to better prepare you for the curriculum mapping process.

-curriculum map is a combination of resources structured into sequenced units of instruction.
+A curriculum map is a combination of resources structured into sequenced units of instruction.
 Each unit of instruction can consist of many components including, but not limited to:

-• A suggested timeline to completion (i.e. 3-4 weeks)
+• A suggested timeline for completion (for example, 3-4 weeks)

 The goal of a curriculum map is to provide an organized scope and sequence to support teaching a specific subject matter over a specified period of time.

-For example, if a high school has a biology course offering then there would be a curriculum map labelled “Grade 11 Biology” that would provide the resources necessary to effectively plan for the instruction of this course.
+For example, if a high school has a biology course offering, then there would be a curriculum map labeled Grade 11 Biology that would provide the resources necessary to plan effectively for the instruction of this course.

 Here are some questions to consider when developing a unit template:

 • Are these based on a specific school of thought?
-If so are we using language that will be easily understood by our audience?
+If so, are we using language that will be easily understood by our audience?

 • Is the template detailed enough to encompass all required resources?